sdcondon/FlUnit.Adapters.VSTest/src/FlUnit.Adapters.VSTest/_PackageFiles/FlUnit.Adapters.VSTest.md

   .And((_, y, sum) => sum.Should().BeGreaterThan(y));
 ```

-Full documentation can be found via the [FlUnit repository readme](https://github.com/sdcondon/FlUnit).
+Full documentation can be found on the [FlUnit documentation website](https://sdcondon.net/FlUnit).